Read letters from Jonathan and Emily Seitz

 Jonathan earned a bachelor’s degree in history from the College of Wooster in Wooster, Ohio.
 He spent his junior year in Beijing and a Fulbright year in Singapore.
 He then earned an M.Div. from Princeton Theological Seminary in Princeton, New Jersey.
 His master’s work included field education in Ghana at the Tamale Institute for Cross Cultural Studies.
 In May 2007 Jonathan defended his dissertation in the History Department and earned his Ph.D. (with a concentration in mission, ecumenics and the history of religion) from Princeton Theological Seminary.

 Emily was ordained as an elder in November 2007 and is a member of Westminster Presbyterian Church, Trenton, New Jersey.
 Jonathan was ordained to the ministry of Word and Sacrament in July 2005 and is a member of New Brunswick Presbytery.
-Jonathan and Emily have three children: Samuel, a toddler who attends Three Jade Nursery School and is starting to speak Mandarin, and twins, Eva and Eli, born in 2010 in Taiwan.
+Jonathan and Emily have three children: Samuel, who is beginning primary school and studies in both Chinese and English, and twins, Eva and Eli, born in 2010 in Taiwan.

 Emily - June 6